Motivic stable cohomotopy and unimodular rows: Comparing cohomotopy theories

 \begin{rema} See \cite[Remark 3.1.14]{AF} regarding the assumption on the characteristic of $k$ (or lack thereof) in light of \cite{As}.
-The assumption that $k$ be infinite is however still necessary because of the use of the $\A^1$-homotopy invariance of Euler class groups in the proof, see the same Remark. \end{rema}
+We thank the referee for pointing out that we do not have to require that $k$ is infinite in this proposition. \end{rema}

-\begin{rema} The hypotheses in the statement of \cite[Proposition 3.1.9]{AF} are not known to be sufficient: the proof requires one to assume that the Krull dimension of $A$, and not the $\A^1$-cohomological dimension of $X$, is bounded above by $2n-2$. \end{rema}
+\begin{rema} The hypotheses in the statement of \cite[Proposition 3.1.9]{AF} are not known to be sufficient: the proof requires one to assume that the Krull dimension of $A$, and not the $\A^1$-cohomological dimension of $X$, is bounded above by $2n-2$.
+This is because of the reliance on \cite[Theorem 2.2.10]{AF} in proving the disconnected sum relation from Definition \ref{def:euler_class_groups}: $A$ is assumed to be of Krull dimension at most $2n-2$ in the statement of \cite[Theorem 2.2.10]{AF}.
+Indeed, the proof of this theorem itself relies on \cite[Lemma 2.2.7]{AF} and in the proof of this lemma, the hypothesis that $A$ is of Krull dimension at most $2n-2$ allows one to conclude that given a height $n$ ideal $J$ in $A$, $A/J$ is of dimension at most $n-2$ and thus to use \cite[Lemma 2.1.5]{AF}. \end{rema}

 The fundamental theorem is the following.